-2021- Chronic Absenteeism (All Students- 29.1%, English Learners- 30.9%, Socioeconomically Disadvantaged- 29.6%, Students with Disabilities- 42.4%).
-The latest Data Dashboard reports (2019) indicate that we have made substantial improvement in attendance rates and chronic absenteeism moving from Orange in 2018 to Green in 2019; however local data for the 2020-21 year showed a 19.17% increase in chronic absenteeism from 2019 to 2021 (9.93% to 29.1%) and a decrease of 5.83% in attendance rate (96.93 to 91.1%).
-Educational Partners continue to express an urgent need to address this data during year 2 of this LCAP.
+2022-23 -Chronic Absenteeism (All Students- 15.44%).
+The 2019 Data Dashboard reports indicate that we made substantial improvement in attendance rates and chronic absenteeism moving from Orange in 2018 to Green in 2019; data for the 2020-21 year showed a 19.17% increase in chronic absenteeism from 2019 to 2021 (9.93% to 29.1%) and a decrease of 5.83% in attendance rate (96.93 to 91.1%).
+2021-22 data demonstrated a 9.7% improvement in chronically absent students and 2.7% in attendance from the previous year.
+Although, the latest data (April 2023) indicates 15.44% chronic absenteeism rate (3.96% decrease) and 94.66% attendance rate (0.86% improvement), Educational Partners continue to express an urgent need to address this data during year 3 of this LCAP.
 Therefore, with the support of the school community Coordinators, front office staff, the district will continue to implement a structure for monitoring chronic absences.
 Data for all students will be monitored monthly and students will be placed in Intensive, Strategic, or Core categories.
 Parents of students in Intensive and Strategic categories will receive a mail notice of their student's absences along with total average absence for the district.
 According to Harvard Professor Todd Rogers, this simple practice can increase attendance by 10% or more.
 Additionally, the PBIS work along with the counselor, AmeriCorps member, and school social worker, will help address attendance with vanpools, home visits, and direct support services.

-Additionally, the Children's Cabinet of West Kern, a team made up of high-ranking officials from a number of local agencies (e.g. Human Services, Behavioral Health, local political leaders, county office, etc.), will continue to prioritize prevention and intervention services for student absenteeism in 2022-23, along with a community school framework.
-This year, the Cabinet has reorganized into three subcommittees with an aim at reducing chronic absenteeism: behavioral health, school attendance improvement, and community partnerships, events, and initiatives.
+Additionally, the Children's Cabinet of West Kern, a team made up of high-ranking officials from a number of local agencies (e.g. Human Services, Behavioral Health, local political leaders, county office, etc.), will continue to prioritize prevention and intervention services for student absenteeism in 2023-24, along with a community school framework.
+Last year, the Cabinet reorganized into three subcommittees with an aim at reducing chronic absenteeism: behavioral health, school attendance improvement, and community partnerships, events, and initiatives.